jcmangubat/torres-pest-control/public/content/services/soil-treatment.md

-# Soil Treatment
-Build on solid ground—protect your home from the ground up with expert soil treatment designed to block termites before they become a problem.
+**B**uild on solid ground—protect your home from the ground up with expert soil treatment designed to block termites before they become a problem.

 ![Soil Treatment Banner](/images/services/tpc_srvc_6.jpg)